jrlagrone/rbcpack/docs/source/YeeCRBC/quick_start/wg.rst

    One layer of Yee cell data to communicate with CRBC library.

-On each Yee cell, the field variables are defined as usual shown below.
+On each Yee cell, the field variables are defined as shown below.

-.. _fig_yee_cell:
 .. figure:: cell.png
   :align: center
   :figwidth: 500 px